-• Add - Saves a new protocol/IP filter.
+• Add - Saves new protocol/IP filter.

-To modify an existing protocol/IP filter, click on the entry in the protocol/IP filter list.
+To modify an existing protocol/IP filter, click on the entry in the Protocol/IP Filters list.
 When selected, the entry will be highlighted.

 - Delete Removes an existing protocol/IP filter. - Update Modifies an existing protocol/IP filter. - Cancel Discard changes to an existing protocol/IP filter.